-Be at awe at Colorado’s splendid La Plata and San Juan skyline perfectly viewed at the renowned Calico Trail.
-It’s located near the town of Dolores in southwest Colorado.
+Be in awe at Colorado’s splendid La Plata and San Juan skyline perfectly viewed at the renowned Calico Trail.
+It’s located near the town of Dolores in Southwest Colorado.

 Calico Trail is divided in two, the lower and upper sections.
 In 1979, the Upper Calico Trail became part of America’s National Systems of Trails and thus the name Calico National Recreation Trail was coined.

-Calico National Recreation Trail is located in the San Juan National Forest and lies in two counties- Dolores and Montezuma.
-This 11 mile (loop) backcountry type trail is rated moderate to difficult depending on the hiker’s skill and experience.
-Nevertheless, the trail with 15% average grade offers a difficult single track that will challenge your endurance but will strengthen your bond with nature.
+Calico National Recreation Trail is located in the San Juan National Forest and lies in two counties: Dolores and Montezuma.
+This 11-mile loop backcountry type trail is rated moderate to difficult depending on the hiker’s skill and experience.
+Nevertheless, the trail with a 15% average grade offers a difficult single track that will challenge your endurance but will strengthen your bond with nature.

 National Recreation Trail Route